-Pete Carroll regrets Seahawks didn’t sign Colin Kaepernick, says another NFL team is interested in him now
+Pete Carroll regrets fact Seahawks didn’t sign Colin Kaepernick, says another team is interested in him now

 Seahawks felt Kaepernick deserved to be a starter in 2017

-Seattle brought in Kaeperick for a workout in May, 2017, at which time the Seahawks were looking for a veteran backup after Russell Wilson endured an injury-riddled 2016 season (Carroll also noted that Kaepernick had initially called him “out of the blue’’ to ask for advice on what to do with his career, which he implied helped lead to Seattle’s decision to bring in Kaepernick for a workout).
+Seattle brought in Kaepernick for a workout in May, 2017, at which time the Seahawks were looking for a veteran backup after Russell Wilson endured an injury-riddled 2016 season (Carroll also noted that Kaepernick had initially called him “out of the blue’’ to ask for advice on what to do with his career, which he implied helped lead to Seattle’s decision to bring in Kaepernick for a workout).

 Seattle ultimately did not sign Kaepernick with Carroll saying at that time he felt Kaepernick deserved to be a starter in the NFL.